Davoodeh/jelal/README.md

 but hard to read papers from 2000's on this issue, all text and not a single formula.

 Regardless, this crate is `no_std` for the ease of use cross boundaries.
+Everything is in const so usage is comptime and is a viable option.
 No dependencies are required!
 Once `no_core` is stable, core will be stripped away too.